Setting the ‘Stage’

 So Enterprise Architecture creates the sound stage, prop room, sets and a whole bunch of reusable components that can be used to create a set.
 A set within which the actors can be bring to scenes to life that tell a story.
 That set is a Solution Architecture.

 So what’s missing from the Solution that is described at the highest level in the Enterprise Architecture?
 Basically the actors (people) and props (experience devices).

-The solution architecture blueprint adds two additional zones from the Enterprise Model.
+The solution architecture canvas adds two additional zones from the Enterprise Model.
 People and experience devices.
 All of the other components of the Solution Architecture is be inherited from the Enterprise Architecture.
 By doing this, it allows for the lower level of details to be defined for specific business solutions over time rather than waiting for all levels of detail to be created from the top down.